FelixKratz/SketchyBar/README.md

 This is an example setup (see more example setups [here](https://github.com/FelixKratz/SketchyBar/discussions/47)):
 ![](images/myNewSetup.jpg)
-where I have my screens and a Github indicator on the left.
+where I have my spaces and a Github indicator on the left.
 Not shown is the high memory warning which shows the process that is using high system memory on demand.
 In the center I have a spotify indicator (only when music is playing) and on the right I have (not shown) a high cpu process indicator, as well as a cpu graph, a new mail counter and the current date.

 ## Features